greenboxal/doggohub/doc/administration/operations/sidekiq_memory_killer.md

 # Sidekiq MemoryKiller

-The GitLab Rails application code suffers from memory leaks.
+The DoggoHub Rails application code suffers from memory leaks.
 For web requests this problem is made manageable using [unicorn-worker-killer](https://github.com/kzk/unicorn-worker-killer) which restarts Unicorn worker processes in between requests when needed.
-The Sidekiq MemoryKiller applies the same approach to the Sidekiq processes used by GitLab to process background jobs.
+The Sidekiq MemoryKiller applies the same approach to the Sidekiq processes used by DoggoHub to process background jobs.

-Unlike unicorn-worker-killer, which is enabled by default for all GitLab installations since GitLab 6.4, the Sidekiq MemoryKiller is enabled by default _only_ for Omnibus packages.
-The reason for this is that the MemoryKiller relies on Runit to restart Sidekiq after a memory-induced shutdown and GitLab installations from source do not all use Runit or an equivalent.
+Unlike unicorn-worker-killer, which is enabled by default for all DoggoHub installations since DoggoHub 6.4, the Sidekiq MemoryKiller is enabled by default _only_ for Omnibus packages.
+The reason for this is that the MemoryKiller relies on Runit to restart Sidekiq after a memory-induced shutdown and DoggoHub installations from source do not all use Runit or an equivalent.

 With the default settings, the MemoryKiller will cause a Sidekiq restart no